Azuriom/azuriom.com/content/en/docs/installation.md

 The recommended software are **PHP** with **Nginx** and a **MySQL/MariaDB** or **PostgreSQL** database.
 However, Azuriom can also run on other web servers like Apache2, and support SQLite and SQLServer (although these databases are not recommended).

-If you are using a shared web hosting service, the prerequisites are most likely already installed and you can proceed directly to the Azuriom installation.
+If you are using a shared web hosting service, the prerequisites are most likely already installed, and you can proceed directly to the Azuriom installation.

 Due to the wide variety of operating systems and distributions, it is impossible to provide an exhaustive installation guide for all platforms:
 * On Windows, you can use a tool like [Laragon](https://laragon.org/) for easy setup for local development.
 * On a Linux server, there are many tutorials available online for each distribution on how to install Nginx, MariaDB and PHP (or any supported web server and database).

-{{< info >}}
+> [!TIP]
-If the PHP version detected by the installer during installation does not match the version returned by the `php -v` command, this is probably because the PHP CLI (Command Line Interface) version is different from the PHP version used by the web server (Apache, Nginx, etc.).
+> If the installer detects a different PHP version than the `php -v` command, it’s likely because the PHP CLI (Command Line Interface) version differs from the PHP version used by the web server (Apache, Nginx, etc.).
-{{< /info >}}

 ### Debian